borgestrand/sdr-widget/AW_readme.txt

 1 -  Uninstall AudioWidget in Start menu or C:\Program Files (x86)\Audio-Widget

 2 -  Open the Start menu and choose Run.
-Type in cmd and click OK.
+Type in "cmd".
+On the icon on top,
+     right-click and choose "Run as Administrator".
+Click "OK" in the User Account Control window.

 3 -  At the command prompt, type in "set devmgr_show_nonpresent_devices=1"
      and press Enter.
 (Note that nothing seems to happen.
 This is expected.